cerberus-zone/cerberus/readme.md

 **Cerberus** is the the first-ever three headed canine meme-coin airdrop coming to the Cosmos Network.
 Cerberus NFT project to follow up the Cerberus Mainnet launch.

-Documentation still under development.

-Validator documentation will be found [here](https://www.cerberus.zone/running-a-validator.html)
+Validator documentation can be found [here](https://www.cerberus.zone/running-a-validator.html)

 ## Project Annoucement